Eugenics in Mexico

 Following the Mexican Revolution, the eugenics movement gained prominence in Mexico.
 Seeking to change the genetic make-up of the country's population, proponents of eugenics in Mexico focused primarily on rebuilding the population, creating healthy citizens, and ameliorating the effects of perceived social ills such as alcoholism, prostitution, and venereal diseases.
 Mexican eugenics, at its height in the 1930s, influenced the state's health, education, and welfare policies.

+Mexican elites adopted eugenic thinking and raised it under the banner of “the Great Mexican family” (la gran familia mexicana).

 Global context

 During the early twentieth century, eugenics became a popular method for population control and nation-building in many countries in Europe and the Americas.
 Its proponents sought to "improve" the human race through both positive and negative eugenic practices.
 Positive eugenics encouraged the procreation of the "fit," and negative eugenics advocated for the implementation of more radical actions such as marriage restriction and sterilization of the "unfit."
 The eugenics movement was not confined to Western European countries and the US.
 By the 1930s, almost every country in Latin America had been impacted by eugenics.